-But what if you’re a cupcake-maker who can’t foot the high rent in Manhattan?
-Thousands of New York entrepreneurs in a similar bind are turning to the “pop-up restaurant” model, wherein they can rent a brick and mortar location to test the waters.
+But what if you’re a cupcake maker who can’t foot the high rent in Manhattan?
+Thousands of New York entrepreneurs in a similar bind are turning to the “pop-up restaurant” model, wherein they can rent a brick-and-mortar location to test the waters.

-Another spin off of this idea was reported a few years ago in The New York Times.
+Another spin-off of this idea was reported a few years ago in The New York Times.
 In that model, unremarkable restaurants open up their underused kitchens and dining rooms on certain nights and rent space to up-and-coming chefs and restaurant owners.
-The hope is that by providing local residents with a small taste of what they can offer, they might gain enough traction to open their own location.
+The hope is that by providing local residents with a small taste of what they can offer, they might gain enough traction to open their location.

-Landlords can benefit from these agreements too, particularly those whose spaces might otherwise remain vacant for those short stretches.
+Landlords can benefit from these agreements, too, particularly those whose spaces might otherwise remain vacant for those short stretches.
 Landlords find that renting to a pop-up operation while advertising for a longer-term client can help fill those gaps where they might otherwise be losing money by having the place sit empty.

-The Wright Law Firm is a restaurant and commercial lease law firm located in Midtown Manhattan.
-Call (212) 619-1500 for a confidential consultation.
+The Wright Law Firm is a restaurant and commercial lease law firm located in Midtown Manhattan—call (212) 619-1500 for a confidential consultation.

 Startup Storefront aims to help companies find short-term space for pop-up stores, Aug.
 26, 2013, By Elizabeth Lazarowitz, New York Daily News